quantavil/obsidian/Testing/Selenium MCQ.md

 8. If in the WebDriver code, you set the implicit wait as 10sec.
 Then it will be set for:

-For all the objects in the test script

-For the life of the WebDriver object instance
+	*For the life of the WebDriver object instance*

-Only the current class

-Throughout all the test scripts in that test suite

 9. The ___ collection object is used to store unique values of strings in a variable